 Make the First Day of School Memorable

-The ideas in this post are simple and easy ideas to make the first day of school memorable, whatever that looks like for you.
-We’re all already feeling overwhelmed.
-So these quick tips are intended to be special without stretching you too thin.
-I’ve included sweet ideas to make kids feel loved and excited about their first day “back” to school, including a free printable FIRST DAY certificate.
+The ideas in this post are simple and easy ways to make the first day of school memorable, whatever that looks like for you.

 Are Your Kids Excited About School?

-1. A Special Wake-Up
+A Special Wake-Up and Morning Routine